Classless RPG vs. Class-Based RPG And The Eternity TTRPG Solution

 Once you hit Lv.10 with a class, you can either start at Lv.1 in a new class or take an “epic level” in your existing Lv.10 class.
 My fallen paladin I mentioned earlier?
 He’s now Lv.21.
 Lv.10 fallen paladin.
 Lv.10 revenant.
 Lv.1 dragon knight.
 I’m getting to play multiple classes, taking my favorite portions from each.
 I still have structure when playing, but the game is allowing me to sort of “break the rules” a little bit and go outside of the box.
 It’s led to a lot of great roleplaying moments, adding new classes to my character, as well.

 Look for an upcoming release of the Eternity TTRPG epic expansion.
 You can also find the Eternity TTRPG main game here, as a PDF download.

 Epic Spells And Abilities

 Do we anticipate everyone to eventually become super swordsmen-wizard-dragons?
 Yes.
 By perhaps Lv.100+.
 But Eternity has 24 classes, meaning that a player would have to reach Lv.240 to become even close to the same as everyone else (due to epic levels).
 That’s still possible.
-We’re sure someone will eventually play Eternity RPG enough hours to hit that level.
+We’re sure someone will eventually play Eternity TTRPG enough hours to hit that level.
 But’s it’s not a big concern for us.
 If you hit Lv.240, you probably should be able to be anything you want in life.